-UniWebView also contains Unity Editor support on macOS for the debug purpose.
-You can bring up a standalone web view directly in the Play Mode of Unity Editor if you are developing your game on macOS.
+UniWebView also contains Unity Editor support on macOS for debugging purposes.
+You can bring up a standalone web view directly in the Play Mode of Unity Editor if you are developing your Unity game on macOS.

 If you are working on a Windows PC, you can still build and use UniWebView on mobile devices, but you cannot see the result directly in the Windows Unity Editor.
 UniWebView does not come with Unity Editor support on Windows.